system76/docs/content/windows.md

 ![WoeUSB-ng](/images/dual-booting/woeusb.png)

-It may take several minutes or more for the process to finish-- wait until the `Installation succeeded!` message appears.
+It may take several minutes or more for the process to finish -- wait until the `Installation succeeded!` message appears.

-## Planning the Installation
+### Planning the Installation

 There are several ways to dual boot Pop!_OS and Windows.
 Make sure to follow the instructions for your specific situation: